 Safety is our number one core value and highest operational priority.
 Our pilots, maintenance technicians and support personnel are committed to our mission to provide safe, efficient and reliable aviation services.
-We initiated our industry-leading safety program, Target Zero, and are one of three founding members of HeliOffshore, an organization dedicated to collaboration across the offshore helicopter industry to improve safety around the world.
+Our Safety Review Board ("SRB") reviews the ongoing safety performance of the global organization and each individual air operator within the Company.
+The SRB provides for strategic allocation of resources to achieve safety performance goals.
+We continuously focus on our safety program, Target Zero, and are one of the founding members of HeliOffshore, an organization dedicated to collaboration across the offshore helicopter industry to improve safety around the world.